When Is the Best Time

 The park offers different loop hikes in length and difficulty.
 Several trails lead along the river where birds can be spotted in the morning and evening.
 The longest loop trail is the Ridge Bluff 8 miles / almost 13 km long.

-Tip: Check yourselves for ticks after hiking.
+Tip: Check for ticks after hiking.

 Other activities are biking and horse riding.

-Only for people who are willing to leave the car at the parking of the entrance.
+Only for people who are willing to leave the car at the parking entrance.
 The campground is up to ½ mile remote located.
 The 24 campsites are close to the Big Sur River.
 This campground is great for wildlife lovers.
 It is often visited by bobcats, foxes, deer, and raccoons.
 Water and flush toilets are available.
 It’s a first come first serve campground.

 - While hiking bobcats can be spotted in open meadows.